oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- Section 1: Create the `schools` table to manage tenants -- This table will hold school-specific information, including encrypted API keys.
+-- Section 1: Create the `schools` table and ensure a default school exists -- This table will hold school-specific information.
 -- ================================================================================================

 CREATE TABLE IF NOT EXISTS public.schools (